 This page contains links to papers I've written and information about projects I've worked on.

 I also occasionally teach computer science courses at the University of Washington.
 Links to these courses are posted below as well.

 mike at ringenburg dot org

-- In spring quarter of 2017, I am teaching CSEP 590: Topics in Programming Systems (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.
+- In spring quarter of 2017, I taught CSEP 590: Topics in Programming Systems (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.

 - In spring quarter of 2015, I taught CSEP 524: Parallel Computation (a PMP course).